Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

   </tr>
   <tr>
     <td>Logically structure the client part of the system using the Web Application reference architecture.</td>
-    <td>The Web Application reference architecture supports the development of a web browser that communicates with the Heroku Development Server.
+    <td>The Web Application reference architecture supports the functionality of a web browser that communicates with the Heroku Development Server.
 This application supports web applications as the majority of it resides on the server, and its architecture is typically composed of three layers.</td>
   </tr>
   <tr>
     <td>Physically structure the application using the Three-Tier Deployment pattern.</td>
     <td>Since this system must be accessed from a web browser (CON-5)
 where (CON-3) and (CON-4) will be considered.
+The three-tier deploymenet patter is used due to its ability to scale and allows us to target each of the layers separately.
 </td>
   </tr>
   <tr>